 Danger Signs of Heat Exhaustion

-Note: Heavy or Meat Birds such as Orphingtons are the first to show signs of heat intolerance, watch them closely.
-Chickens will hold their wings out from their body, pant, and lay in holes on their side – all normal behavior when they’re hot.
+Note: Heavy or Meat Birds such as Orpingtons are the first to show signs of heat intolerance, watch them closely.
+Chickens will hold their wings out from their body, pant, and lay in holes on their side – all normal behavior when they’re very hot.